Ptujec/LaunchBar/Zotero-Actions/README.md

 #### 5) Cite and Link

-Cite and Link offers a short citation (e.g., "(Buckingham & Goodall, 2019)") and a link to the item in Zotero.
+Cite and Link offers a short citation (e.g. `(Buckingham & Goodall, 2019)`) and a link to the item in Zotero.
 By default, the citation is pasted in the front document and the link is copied to the clipboard.
 You can also choose to paste them together as rich text or in markdown format by going to settings and selecting your preferred format (`option` + `return`).

 **Note:** This action's citation function is not enough to write a paper, primarily as it does not yet support custom citation styles.
 Nevertheless, it should be a great help during research.